Declutter your digital life to reduce daily anxiety

 You either reply right then, delete it entirely, or archive it away.
 This simple behavioral framework prevents a massive, stressful backlog from slowly building up inside your inbox.

-Apply this exact same logic to your downloaded files and random computer screenshots.
+Apply this same logic to your downloaded files and random computer screenshots.
 Sort them into proper folders the very moment you save them to eliminate cognitive overload.

 Unlock deep focus when you declutter your digital life